-(c) Secondary containment areas of tanks and piping.
-Repaired secondary containment areas of tanks and piping used for interstitial monitoring must be tightness tested as follows within thirty days of the repair.
+242 Consistent with §280.33(d) of the federal rule, added requirement that repaired secondary containment areas of tanks and piping used for interstitial monitoring must be tightness tested within thirty days of the repair.
+Except as otherwise noted, the requirements are the same as in the federal rule.